 Eve has worked with NIF Australia since 2020 focusing on developing our New Gen (20s and 30s) community.
 She has previously worked for the Sydney Alliance, engaging local communities in policy action on climate change and affordable and renewable power solutions.
 Eve holds a Bachelor of Political, Economic, and Social Science from the University of Sydney, and was an active member of Habonim Dror, including Sydney's 2017 Director.
 Eve is a board member of Emanuel Synagogue.

-Program Manager – Max Korman
+Director of Programming – Max Korman